zqfang/GSEApy/README.rst

 To get help of GSEApy
 ------------------------------------

-see the wiki page: https://github.com/zqfang/GSEApy/wiki/FAQ
+1. See the wiki page: https://github.com/zqfang/GSEApy/wiki/FAQ

-Visit the document site at http://gseapy.rtfd.io/
+2. Visit the document site at http://gseapy.rtfd.io/